letsencrypt/cp-cps/CPS.md

 ### 7.1.4 Name forms

-ISRG does not issue end-entity certificates containing the subject:organizationName, subject:givenName, subject:surname, subject:streetAddress, subject:localityName, subject:stateOrProvinceName, subject:postalCode, subject:countryName, or subject:organizationalUnitName fields.
+ISRG does not issue Subscriber Certificates containing the subject:organizationName, subject:givenName, subject:surname, subject:streetAddress, subject:localityName, subject:stateOrProvinceName, subject:postalCode, subject:countryName, or subject:organizationalUnitName fields.
 The subject:organizationName and subject:countryName fields may be present in our Root CA, Subordinate CA, and other operational certificates.

 ### 7.1.5 Name constraints